 - 4 cups chicken broth

-- 2 (15-ounce) cans Great Northern or Cannelini bean, drained and rinsed
+- 30 ounces Great Northern or Cannelini beans, drained and rinsed

 - 1 medium yellow onion, chopped